Velvet McIntyre: Return to Canada (1993–1998)

 After leaving the WWF, McIntyre continued to wrestle sporadically on the independent circuit.
 At that time, there were not many opportunities for females in the business.
 She competed in the Women's Pro Wrestling organization in the early 1990s.
 In November 1993, she won the Canadian Wrestling Alliance's Women's Championship from Iron Maiden, but lost it to Iron Maiden again in January 1994.
 They continued to feud into 1996, when the two women joined Extreme Canadian Championship Wrestling, where the two traded the Women's Championship, which McIntyre held for two months.
 In September, they competed in a strap match—a match where the wrestlers must compete while connected via a leather strap—in which McIntyre was victorious.

 In November 1997, as a part of the International Championship Wrestling, she won the WWWA Women's Championship from Bertha Faye.
 She also held the ICW Women's Championship, which she lost in July 1998.

 Personal life

-It is a common misconception that McIntyre is the daughter of professional wrestler Stan Mykietowich.
+It is a common misconception that McIntyre is the daughter of professional wrestler Moose Morowski.

 McIntyre retired from wrestling in 1998 after discovering she was pregnant, and she later gave birth to twins.
 In her spare time, she makes and sells crafts.